The Best Eco-Friendly Mouthwash In The UK

 Made in the UK, these tablets are packaged in a resealable home compostable pouch.
 This contains 125 tablets – around a 2-month supply for 1 person.
 Personally, I would decant these tablets in a glass jar to help protect them from moisture.

-These eco-friendly mouthwash tablets also give back. ecoLiving is a member of the 1% For the Planet and donates a portion of its profits to projects that protect our oceans against plastic pollution.
-They also donate to the Eden Reforestation Project.
+This mouthwash also gives back. ecoLiving is a member of the 1% For the Planet and donates a portion of its profits to projects that protect our oceans against plastic pollution.
+It also donates to the Eden Reforestation Project.

 Georganics Oil Pulling Mouthwash

-Made from coconut oil and peppermint essential oils, Georganics say to take 1 to 2 tablespoons of oil and swish it around your mouth for 5 up to 20 minutes before spitting it out.
 I know many people who use this use it whilst in the shower or doing other activities.
-That being said, it does take a lot of concentration to swill the oil around your mouth for that period of time without swallowing it or spitting it out.
+That being said, it does take a lot of concentration to swill the oil around your mouth for that duration without swallowing it or spitting it out.

 Apparently, it’s this action of pushing and pulling oil around the mouth that allows the oil to collect and trap bacteria hiding under crevices in the gums, pores, and tubules within the teeth.
 Georganics says it’s based on an ancient Ayurvedic practice used to draw toxins from the body and reduce harmful bacteria in the mouth.

 The oil starts to feel watery when it’s time to spit it out.
 It might turn a milky white colour too.
-However, personally, I would not spit oil down your sink.
+However, I would not spit oil down your sink.
 Spit it down the toilet instead to avoid potentially blocking your sink.

 Georganics Mouthwash Tablets